federicovisintini/ising-gpu/README.md

 <img src="figures/chains.jpg" width="480">

-Computing suscettibility, specific heat and magnetization varying the temperature (β~1/T) sould result instead in something like this:
+Computing suscettibility, specific heat and magnetization varying the temperature (β~1/T) should result instead in something like this:

 <img src="figures/dim2.png" width="480">